stevensblueprint/c4p-payload/README.md

+TODO add table of contents

-# TODO for Blueprint Developers on Team C4P
+# Blueprint Developers on Team C4P

 ## Add yourself to the Contributors File

 You must have git installed and be added to the Blueprint organization on GitHub.
-To officially get started on the repository please follow these steps:
+To officially get started on the repository, please follow these steps:

 1. Clone the repository: `git clone git@github.com:stevensblueprint/c4p-payload.git`
-2. Create a branch: `git checkout -b contributor/REPLACEWITHYOURNAME`
+2. Create a branch: `git checkout -b YOURNAME/contributor`
-3. Add your name to ./github/CONTRIUBTORS.md account
+3. Add your name to the ./github/CONTRIUBTORS.md file
 4. Commit your changes:
    ```
    git add ./CONTRIBUTORS.md
-   git commit -m "Added Name to Contributors file"
+   git commit -m "Added YOURNAME to Contributors file"
    git push
    ```

-   This last command may give you an error, just read the error message and follow it to resolve the issue Link Issue #2 in the description of the PR..
+   This last command may give you an error, so just read the error message and follow it to resolve the issue.

 5. [Create a Pull Request on GitHub](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+Be sure to link [Issue #2](https://github.com/stevensblueprint/c4p-payload/issues/2) in the description of your PR!
+Assign a reviewer so that it can be approved!

+##  Development

+To spin up this example locally, follow the [Quick Start](#quick-start).
+Then [Seed](#seed) the database with a few pages, posts, and projects.

+### Docker

+Alternatively, you can use [Docker](https://www.docker.com) to spin up this template locally.
+To do so, follow these steps:

+1. Follow [steps 1 and 2 from above](#development), the docker-compose file will automatically use the `.env` file in your project root
+1. Next run `docker-compose up`
+1. Follow [steps 4 and 5 from above](#development) to login and create your first admin user

+That's it!
+The Docker instance will help you get up and running quickly while also standardizing the development environment across your teams.

+### Seed

+To seed the database with a few pages, posts, and projects you can run `yarn seed`.
+This template also comes with a `GET /api/seed` endpoint you can use to seed the database from the admin panel.

+The seed script will also create two users for demonstration purposes only:
+1. Demo Author
+    - Email: `demo-author@payloadcms.com`
+    - Password: `password`
+    - Role: `admin`
+2. Demo User
+    - Email: `demo-user@payloadcms.com`
+    - Password: `password`
+    - Role: `user`

+> NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.
+Only run this command if you are starting a new project or can afford to lose your current data.

+### Cache

+Although Next.js includes a robust set of caching strategies out of the box, Payload Cloud proxies and caches all files through Cloudflare using the [Official Cloud Plugin](https://github.com/payloadcms/plugin-cloud).
+This means that Next.js caching is not needed and is disabled by default.
+If you are hosting your app outside of Payload Cloud, you can easily reenable the Next.js caching mechanisms by removing the `no-store` directive from all fetch requests in `./src/app/_api` and then removing all instances of `export const dynamic = 'force-dynamic'` from pages files, such as `./src/app/(pages)/[slug]/page.tsx`.
+For more details, see the official [Next.js Caching Docs](https://nextjs.org/docs/app/building-your-application/caching).

+### Eject

+If you prefer another front-end framework or would like to use Payload as a standalone CMS, you can easily eject the front-end from this template.
+To eject, simply run `yarn eject`.
+This will uninstall all Next.js related dependencies and delete all files and folders related to the Next.js front-end.
+It also removes all custom routing from your `server.ts` file and updates your `eslintrc.js`.

+> Note: Your eject script may not work as expected if you've made significant modifications to your project.
+If you run into any issues, compare your project's dependencies and file structure with this template.
+See [./src/eject](./src/eject) for full details.

+For more details on how setup a custom server, see the official [Custom Server Example](https://github.com/payloadcms/payload/tree/main/examples/custom-server).

+## Production

+To run Payload in production, you need to build and serve the Admin panel.
+To do so, follow these steps:

+1. Invoke the `payload build` script by running `yarn build` or `npm run build` in your project root.
+This creates a `./build` directory with a production-ready admin bundle.
+1. Finally run `yarn serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.
+1. When you're ready to go live, see [Deployment](#deployment) for more details.

+### Deployment

+Before deploying your app, you need to:

+1. Ensure your app builds and serves in production.
+See [Production](#production) for more details.

+The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.
+You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/production/deployment) for full details.

 # Payload Website Template